jhead12/favoritebarber/README.md

 - **Test before scale**: Phase B harness prevents production LLM regressions.
 - **LLM is enhancement, not requirement**: Website should work with un-enriched reviews.

 If you want, I can start by generating the seed/test dataset and adding the mock provider and test harness.

+## Recent Changes (Dec 2025)

+- **Search UI**: Added filters, persisted last-search state, and wired filters through `web/components/SearchBar.tsx` and `web/pages/index.tsx` so saved searches and filter state are preserved.
+- **Image processing**: Improved social-photo provenance heuristics and surfaced detected hairstyles from images via `images.hairstyles` so galleries and profiles include visual style tags.
+- **Review-text enrichment**: Added `detectHairstylesFromText()` to `workers/llm/review_parser.js`; review-derived `hairstyles` are now persisted to `reviews.hairstyles` (migration `api/migrations/022_add_review_hairstyles.sql`).
+- **Attribution & aggregation**: Implemented scripts to attribute reviews to barbers (`scripts/attribute_reviews_by_name.js`, `scripts/attribute_reviews_from_text.js`) and to aggregate hairstyles at the barber and shop level (`scripts/aggregate_shops_hairstyles.js`).
+Also added migration `api/migrations/031_add_shops_hairstyles.sql`.
+- **Enrichment worker updates**: `workers/enrichment_worker.js` now persists hairstyles on enrichment and includes an `aggregateBarberHairstyles()` helper to recompute barber-level aggregates after enrichment.

+## Next Steps (recommended)

+- **UI tests**: Add Playwright/Vitest tests asserting that barber and shop pages display detected hairstyles after enrichment; wire to CI.
+- **Aggregation integration**: Run shop-level aggregation automatically for reviews missing `barber_id` (integrate into enrichment worker or a scheduled job).
+- **Enrichment notifications**: Add a lightweight enrichment-complete event/webhook (use existing webhook dispatcher) so frontends or caches can refresh when new enrichment data arrives.

+If you'd like, I can start implementing one of the next steps now — tell me which to pick (UI tests, aggregation integration, or enrichment notifications) and I'll proceed.